Dying in beauty

 - Drents Museum

 This major archaeological exhibition focuses on life before the devastating volcanic eruption, and the art and beauty with which the inhabitants surrounded themselves.
-On display are more than 100 archaeological art treasures, including colourful frescoes, marble statues, a bronze fountain and golden jewellery.
-The exhibition will run until 26 March 2023.
+On display are more than 100 archaeological art treasures from Museo Archeologico Nazionale in Naples and the Parco Archeologico di Ercolano in Herculaneum, including colourful frescoes, marble statues, a bronze fountain and golden jewellery.

 In 79 AD, the Italian port cities of Pompeii and Herculaneum were buried when the volcano Vesuvius erupted.
 As a result, they became the best preserved cities from Roman times.
 Archaeologists have been uncovering large parts of the cities since the eighteenth century.
 The archaeological finds feature in the collections of the Museo Archeologico Nazionale in Naples and the Parco Archeologico di Ercolano in Herculaneum.
 For this exhibition, the Drents Museum is bringing the highlights to the Netherlands.